camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 `api-name` is what is specified as the base path, prior to the API version, in the `servers[*].url` property.

-For the below example, the API-name would be `location-verification`.
+For the below example, the api-name would be `location-verification`.

  ```
  /location-verification/v1
 ```